ZaidShamsi/code_art/animations/spiral_triangle/README.md

     2. Then I continued and marched forward `polygon_side_length-segment_length` distance to complete the second side of triangle.
     3. Similar actions are done when drawing the third side.
 5. To draw the first inward line segment (`side_length_1`) of the spiral, I utilized that point whose x,y co-ordinates I stored in `pt` list while drawing second side of the triangle.
 After drawing the third side of the triangle:
-    1. I utilized turtle module's `towards` method to get the angle towards the point on the second side of triangle.
+    1. I used turtle module's `distance` method to get the distance between current location and the point on the second side of the triangle.
+(Since I am back to starting point after completing the triangle, current location is starting point).
+Then I utilized `towards` method to get the angle towards that point.
     2. Then I used `left` method to orient the turtle's head towards that point on the second side of triangle.
-    3. Finally I used `forward` method to march and complete the spiral `side_length_1`.
-Step 4's actions are executed in between to get the information of point on this `side_length_1` as this will help to draw the next 'side_length_1'.
+    3. Finally I used `forward` method to march and complete the spiral's first inward line segment `side_length_1`.
+Step 4's actions are executed in between to get the information of point on this `side_length_1` as this will help to draw the next `side_length_1`.
     4. I am doing this over and over in `for` loop.
 I used `if` conditional to `break` out of the `for` loop if spiral's `side_length_1` becomes < 1.

 ### Construction of spiral triangle